MalekD5/WebAdventure/README.md

 - Sender and receiver screens (can be 2 differnt computers!)
 - Message sending and receiving
+- supabase realtime broadcast
+- rocket traveling from screen to screen!
 - Animations using framer motion

 ## Installation